Steyr GB: Operating mechanism

 The Steyr GB is a semi-automatic, blowback-operated firearm.
 It features a unique gas-delayed blowback system based on the Barnitzke system, first used in the Volkssturmgewehr 1-5, and subsequently in the Swiss Pistole 47 W+F (Waffenfabrik Bern) prototype pistol.
 The Barnitzke system uses gas pressure from the ignited cartridge and feeds it through a small port in the barrel in front of the chamber to retard the rearward motion of the slide.

 This is accomplished by using the fixed piston formed by the outside of the barrel inside a moving cylinder formed by the inside of the slide and gas pressure in the space between them opposing the rearward motion of the slide until the gas pressure has declined (at which point the bullet has left the muzzle) thereby allowing the slide to continue its rearward motion.

 Thereafter the Steyr GB follows the conventional semi-automatic cycle: opening the breech; ejecting the empty cartridge case; stripping a new round from the magazine; loading a new cartridge; returning to battery (unless the magazine is empty).

+Due to the Barnitzke System the Steyr GB has several heat related issues.

+These issues occur if the pistol isn't allowed to cool down long enough between each string of shots.

+The first problem is the heat transfer from the barrel to the slide release lever.
+The slide release lever gets hot to the point where it will burn the shooters left hand when shooting with 2 hands.

+The second problem is that the muzzle end of the barrel expands faster than the muzzle cap, which results in the shooter no longer being able to rack the slide and eventually will prevent the pistol from cycling.